 Make sure you get credit for your car rentals by booking through the Southwest portal.
 Earnings rates will vary depending on the partner, but all qualified rentals will earn you Rapid Rewards points that get you closer to your next bucket-list trip.
 Remember that these rentals also earn 2 points per dollar when you pay for them with a Southwest credit card.

 10. Buy a Southwest vacation package

 At the time of this post, Southwest offered an extra 600 Rapid Rewards points per room for every qualifying stay at select MGM Resorts in Las Vegas.
-You can also save $100 when you spend $750 or more on your next vacation.
 Again, bookings through Southwest earn 2 points per dollar with Southwest cards and 3 points per dollar with qualifying Ultimate Rewards cards (and a number of other premium travel credit cards, too).

 11. Earn points on your electric bill

-Meanwhile, Texans who switch to Reliant on the Reliant Secure 24 plan will receive a fixed-rate price plan for 24 months and 15,000 enrollment bonus Rapid Rewards points after sign-up.
-You will also get another 500 points every month for the next two years, for a total of 27,000 Rapid Rewards points.
+Meanwhile, Texans who switch to Reliant on the Reliant Secure 24 plan will receive a fixed-rate price plan for 24 months and 15,000 enrollment bonus Rapid Rewards points after signing up.
+They also get another 500 points every month for the next two years, for a total of 27,000 Rapid Rewards points.
 That’s $432 worth of travel, which could be worth even more if you find a Wanna Get Away award fare at a great price.

 12. Book hotel stays with Southwest partners

 The following Southwest hotel partners offer Rapid Rewards points for qualified stays (earnings vary by hotel and the room you book):